KittyGiraudel/site/_posts/2013-05-10-six-months-blogging.md

 ### About you

-> Chrome gets more than 60% of the browser share.

 Enough about me, let’s talk about you: **28% of users come from United States**, 8% come from United Kingdom, then a little more than 7% from France.

 Regarding browser, I’m a lucky bastard: **Chrome gets more than 60% of the browser share** on my site, then it’s Firefox with 17.5%, and then Safari with 16%.
 Internet Explorer comes further with 1.8%.